varun310/MyCRM-Contact-Management/Rest API/README.md

 This application is configured to run on IBM CLoud.
 If you want to test and run this application on local system, Please follow the below steps.

+## Access to Firestore Database

+Google Firestore provides Service Account Key when Database is created.
+You will have to add the JSON filename given by Firestore to: `var serviceAccount = require("./mycrm-d955f.json");`\
+If you want to use my Firestore database Please send a request.

 ## Run the app locally

 1. [Install Node.js][]